-Dr. Lad suggests that if we don’t want to brave the cold, then we can join a gym, do a workout video, or use the exer-cycle to increase circulation.
+Dr. Lad suggests that if we don’t want to brave the cold, then we can join a gym, do a workout video, or use a stationary bike to increase circulation.
 Soak up sunlight, too.
 Walk outdoors when the sun’s out or sit by a window to bathe in early morning sunlight.
 Sun rays relax the muscles, produce vitamin D, soothe Seasonal Affective Disorder, and help the body maintain healthy sleep rhythms.

 In response to cold weather, the body constricts the skin pores and superficial connective tissue to prevent heat loss, which directs the heat away from the peripheral tissues and into the body’s core, including the stomach.
 Agni (and, therefore, your appetite) becomes stronger in winter.
 However, if kapha or vata are provoked, agni burns low, leaving you more susceptible to colds, poor circulation, joint pains, and negative emotions.

 Incorporate more whole grains, dairy products, steamed root vegetables, warm soup (cooked with ghee), and spicy food into your meals.
 Because your appetite is heartier in the winter, eat more protein—beans, tofu, eggs—and if you’re not a strict vegetarian, chicken, turkey, and fish.
 Add warming spices such as cinnamon, cloves, and black pepper to promote digestion.
 Drinking a few ounces of sweet or dry wine with your meals will stoke your agni (digestive fire), improve your appetite, and increase circulation.